Red and white meat slaughterhouses: standard operating procedures

 You must appoint at least 1 AWO if you slaughter more than 150,000 birds or rabbits a year.

-Read other white meat slaughterhouse requirements you must follow.
+Read about other white meat slaughterhouse requirements you must follow.

 Role of an AWO